 - Non-accidental trauma inflicted by a parent, guardian, custodian, sibling, babysitter or other caretaker which can include intentionally inflicted major bodily damage such as broken bones, major burns or lacerations or bodily beatings.
-This condition also includes the medical diagnosis of battered child syndrome which is a combination of physical and other signs indicating a pattern of abuse; or - Nutritional deprivation; or - Abandonment by the parents, guardian or custodian; or - Inadequate treatment of serious illness or disease; or - Substantial emotional injury inflicted by a parent, guardian or custodian; or - Sale or attempted sale of the child by the parent, guardian or custodian; or

-• The parent, guardian or custodian's abuse of alcohol, or drugs or other controlled substance as defined in section one-hundred one, article one, chapter sixty-a of this code, has impaired his or her parenting skills to a degree as to pose an imminent risk to a child's health or safety.
+This condition also includes the medical diagnosis of battered child syndrome which is a combination of physical and other signs indicating a pattern of abuse; or - Nutritional deprivation; or - Abandonment by the parents, guardian or custodian; or - Inadequate treatment of serious illness or disease; or - Substantial emotional injury inflicted by a parent, guardian or custodian; or - Sale or attempted sale of the child by the parent, guardian or custodian; or - The parent, guardian or custodian's abuse of alcohol, or drugs or other controlled substance as defined in section one-hundred one, article one, chapter sixty-a of this code, has impaired his or her parenting skills to a degree as to pose an imminent risk to a child's health or safety.
 (W. Va.
 Code §49-1-201).

-If a child or children in the presence of a CPS Social Worker be in an emergency situation which constitutes an imminent danger to the physical well-being of the child or children and if the CPS Social Worker has probable cause to believe that the child or children will suffer additional child abuse or neglect or will be removed from the county before a petition can be filed and temporary custody can be ordered, the CPS Social Worker may, prior to the filing of a petition, take the child or children prior to the filing of a petition, take the child or children prior to the filing of a petition, take the child or children prior to the filing of a petition, the CPS Social Worker must appear before a circuit judge or a juvenile referee of the county wherein custody was taken, or if no such judge or referee be available, before a circuit judge or a juvenile referee of an adjoining county, and shall immediately apply for an order ratifying the emergency custody of the child pending the filing of a petition.
+If a child or children in the presence of a CPS Social Worker be in an emergency situation which constitutes an imminent danger to the physical well-being of the child or children and if the CPS Social Worker has probable cause to believe that the child or children will suffer additional child abuse or neglect or will be removed from the county before a petition can be filed and temporary custody can be ordered, the CPS Social Worker may, prior to the filing of a petition, take the child or children into his or her custody without a court order: After taking custody of such child or children prior to the filing of a petition, the CPS Social Worker must appear before a circuit judge or a juvenile referee of the county wherein custody was taken, or if no such judge or referee be available, before a circuit judge or a juvenile referee of an adjoining county, and shall immediately apply for an order ratifying the emergency custody of the child pending the filing of a petition.